ubk-labs/ubk-commons/README.md

+---

 # `ubk-commons`

-Shared, versioned common definitions used across UBK Labs’ protocols and tooling.
+Shared, versioned primitives used across the UBK Labs protocol ecosystem.

-`ubk-commons` provides a minimal set of public, non-sensitive primitives that multiple UBK repositories depend on.
+This package provides **canonical constants, errors, interfaces, and mocks** that multiple UBK modules depend on.

----

-## Contents

-### 1. Common Errors
-Contract-level errors that are not specific to any one UBK module.

-### Constants
-System constants that are shared across open and closed modules, such as:

-- Standardized USD scaling (1e18)
-- Default oracle bounds
-- Decimal normalization factors
+`ubk-commons` contains only **non-sensitive**, **non-business-critical**, and **publicly safe** components.
+All exported symbols are designed to remain **stable within a major version** and suitable for external integration.

 ---